 But remember, you didn’t always know that information.

-Meetings, of any type, are not your life.
-Meetings are like a harbor for ships and boats.
-It’s refueling, repairing, and restocking, it’s not sailing.
-Yes, there are people who seem to “live in meetings”.
-That may not be so much boring as fear based for them; they may just be too afraid of their thoughts and behaviors to venture out into this thing called life.
+Yes, some people seem to “live in meetings.”
+That may not be so much boring as fear-based for them; they may be too afraid of their thoughts and behaviors to venture out into this thing called life.

 Old Folks at Meetings are Boring

-Have you joined a specific group and tried to help make it more interesting?
+Have you joined a specific group and tried to help make it more enjoyable?
 See about doing some of the following:

 - A candlelight meeting on the weekend